ErfanS1/digi-mafia/README.md

     localhost:8000/docs/

 Linux:
-for linux its kind of the same approach and steps are the same.
+for linux its kind of the same approach and steps are the same!

 feel free to message me if something went wrong and you couldn't figure it out yourself.